 I met an interesting guy on my way to Irkutsk, Summer 2002.

 He was about 16-17 years old.
 On the first day he just glanced at me periodically, on the second day he started to say hello, and on the third day he started to tell stories.
 It was pretty interesting for me – his way of life seemed completely strange.
-I’m a university student from Moscow while he is a son of a military officer from a small town in the Ural Mountains, and is going to become a factory worker.
+I was a university student from Moscow at the time while he was a son of a military officer from a small town in the Ural Mountains, and he was going to become a factory worker.

 I found out that his town is quite a safe place comparing to Ekaterinburg.
 "You can even walk in the streets when it is not dark".
 However, in Ekaterinburg everyone has a gun and is dreaming to kill you.
-But, it's ok if I visit the city as a tourist, nobody will harm me.
+But, it's OK if I visit the city as a tourist, nobody will harm me.
 He also said that they had lots of nuclear missiles in the city and that his father was actually working at one of the strategic military units (at the time the father – who was a huge man in his 40s – was sleeping and snoring very loudly).

 Also, I was told that every person in his native town works for a small factory.
-But he is a brainy person and will go to Cherepovec to work at a huge plant – where he can earn up to 1500 $ a month.
+But he is smarter than that and will go to Cherepovets to work at a huge plant – where he can earn up to $1500 a month.
 I asked him if it is not dangerous for his health to live near the factory.
-He simply answered that it is unhealthy and numbered diseases he already has.
+He simply agreed and listed the diseases he already had.

-I was interested much what he thinks about the army.
-Most of my friends in Moscow – do not want to serve and use every possibility to skip this honorable mission.
-However the guy told me he will go if he is be asked to and there is nothing to be afraid of.
+I was interested what he thought about the army.
+Most of my friends in Moscow do not want to serve and use every possibility to skip this honorable mission.
+However the guy told me he would go if he was asked to and there was nothing to be afraid of.
 I was impressed.
-But than he added – “my father will help me to get in the troop where I will have no problems at all”.
+But then he added – “my father will help me to get in the troop where I will have no problems at all”.